-In line with the National Curriculum 2014, Kettlesing Felliscliffe Primary School aims to ensure that all children gain a coherent knowledge and understanding of Britain’s past and that of the wider world so their curiosity to know more about the past is stimulated.
-Children are encouraged to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
-We wish them to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+Through our History curriculum, we strive to inspire pupils’ curiosity about the past and to know more about the past.
+Our curriculum provides children with opportunities to question, think critically, analyse evidence, consider different arguments, and develop their own opinions through this process.
+We endeavour to teach children to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 Pupils will remember and recall important facts and knowledge from historical periods, including those that have previously been studied further down school.
 They will also make links and draw comparisons between different periods in history.

 Learning is planned sequentially to ensure that prior knowledge is built upon.